-Prime supports Prescription Drug Services for our Benefit Sponsors through our online claims processing system.
+Prime supports prescription drug services for our benefit sponsors through our online claims processing system.
 This system gives Pharmacies real-time access to:

-- Covered Person eligibility
+Covered person eligibility

-- Drug coverage information
+Drugs requiring prior authorization

-- Drugs requiring prior authorization
+Drug coverage information

-- DUR information
+DUR information

 Prime is committed to doing business with integrity and in accordance with all applicable federal, state and local laws.
 Prime has adopted a compliance program and a code of conduct.
-They include policies and procedures to avoid potential conflicts of interest and Fraud, Waste or Abuse (FWA).
-Click here to access Prime's Code of Conduct.
+They include policies and procedures to avoid potential conflicts of interest and fraud, waste or abuse (FWA).
+Click here to access Prime's code of conduct.